 |Training||16 hours for Community Health Workers plus 4 hours for Supervisors (On-site)|

 |*Includes travel costs for any training location within the continental US|

-To support the implementation of mental health education programs, we offer a Salud Para Todos Program Manual for purchase.
-The manual provides Community Health Workers and their supervisors with an overview of mental health issues and coping mechanisms, as well as how to utilize resources to support clients and program participants in accessing available services to meet their needs.
+Additionally, to support the implementation of peer-led support groups programs, we offer a Salud Para Todos Program Manual for purchase.
+The manual provides Community Health Workers and their supervisors with an overview of mental health issues and coping mechanisms, as well as recommendations on how to utilize resources to support clients and program participants in accessing available services to meet their needs.